tqer39/renovate-config/README.md

 </p>

 <p align="center">
-  <i>This repository is a repository that allows you to reference and use the configuration files of Renovate, a dependency update tool, from multiple repositories by consolidating them.</i>
+  <i>This repository is a repository that allows you to refer to and use Renovate configuration files from multiple repositories by consolidating them.</i>
 </p>

 ---